Summer 2019 Fellowship Opportunities

-The Robert A. Fox Leadership Program is seeking public-spirited Penn students to place in paid 8-10-week summer fellowships.
-There is flexibility in the start date, but the preferred start date is late May/early June.
+The Robert A. Fox Leadership Program is seeking public-spirited Penn students to place in paid, full-time 8-10 week summer fellowships.
+The start date for each fellowship is listed in the fellowship descriptions below.

 We are currently accepting applications for fellowships with: